sharadregoti/tyk-docs/tyk-docs/content/graphql-proxy-only.md

 **Note**

-In case your upstream URL is protected, select **Upstream Protected** and provide authorisation details (either Header or Certificate information).
+In case your upstream URL is protected, select **Upstream Protected** and provide authorization details (either Header or Certificate information).

 {{< /note >}}